jina-ai/examples/cross-modal-search/README.md

 ### 🗝️ Requirements

-1. You have a working Python 3.7 or 3.8 environment.
+1. You have a working Python 3.7 or 3.8 environment and a installation of [Docker](https://docs.docker.com/get-docker/).
 2. We recommend creating a [new Python virtual environment](https://docs.python.org/3/tutorial/venv.html) to have a clean installation of Jina and prevent dependency conflicts.
 3. You have at least 2 GB of free space on your hard drive.